vnguyenbfb/vnguyenbfb.github.io/_posts/2023-11-23-Superstore Sales Analysis.md

 While Figure 7 is useful in confirming the hypothesis that the larger discount the company offers, the more loss the company gets.
 However, it does not show us how many customers in each discount tier.

 Figure 8 does a good job in demonstrating how many customers we have in each discount tier.
-Also, it helps discover another interesting fact that those customers that receive lower discount rate actually make bigger sales then the heavily discounted ones.
-This leads to necessity of large discount, because it does not incentivize larger sales.
+Also, it helps discover another interesting fact that **those customers that receive lower discount rate actually make bigger sales then the heavily discounted ones.
+This questions the necessity of large discounts, because they do not incentivize larger sales.**

-Also, the profit ratio starts to turn negative at around 25% discount (notice the white-ish bubbles depicting 0% profit ratio).
-This 25% discount level should be used as a threshold for building the company's sales strategy.
+**Also, the profit ratio starts to turn negative at around 25% discount (notice the white-ish bubbles depicting 0% profit ratio).
+This 25% discount level should be used as a threshold for building the company's sales strategy.**

 *Note that the tooltip (the rectangle text box) is demonstrating information of a bubble (i.e a customer) on the chart*